 Who’s who on the ward?

 The ward can feel like a very busy place.
-There are many different professionals that have different roles and make up the multi-disciplinary team (MDT).
+There are lots of different professionals with individual roles that make up the multi-disciplinary team (MDT).
 Staff wear name badges and will introduce themselves to you.
 The people involved in your care may include:

-- clinical lead, ward sister or charge nurse
+- a clinical lead, ward sister or charge nurse

 - trainee clinical staff